pkp/pkp-docs/dev/documentation/en/frontend-ui-library.md

 ---

-The next chapter describes how to make use of [common, complex components](./frontend-components) such as Forms and ListPanels.
+The next chapter describes how to create and use [Forms](./frontend-forms).